What better way to kick off the festive season than with these easy and delicious Christmas brunch recipes?

-The blend of spices in these muffins is enough to make you swoon.
+The blend of spices in these breakfast muffins is enough to make you swoon.

-Whether you enjoy them on their own or serve them as part of a holiday brunch spread, these muffins are sure to be a hit.
+Whether you enjoy them on their own or serve them as part of a festive brunch spread, these muffins are sure to be a hit.

 Need a straightforward but effective breakfast casserole?
 You can’t beat everything bagels!